Floyd Lavinius Parks: Post World War II and the Cold War

 From July to September 1945, Parks commanded the US Sector and was military governor in Berlin.
 He represented the United States in the Kommandatura which permitted the four Allied powers to govern the city.
 This effectively made him the mayor of the US sector in Berlin.
 In October 1945, Parks went to Washington, D.C., to become the chief of the Public Information Division for the Army.
 He held this post from 1945 until 1948.
 In this position he released to the press that General of the Army Dwight D. Eisenhower was not planning to run as a candidate for either party, Democratic or Republican, in the 1948 elections.
 From 1948 to 1949 he was the Deputy Commanding General of the United States Army Pacific in Hawaii.
 While performing duties as such he was flying over the Solomon Islands and witnessed the eruption of the Mt Bagana volcano on Bougainville Island.
 His photographs of this eruption were published in Life magazine.
 The following year he won the All Army Golf Championship, Senior Division, held in San Antonio, Texas, on August 13, 1949.
 After his service in Hawaii, he became chief of the Information Department, a position he held until 1953.
 He received a promotion to lieutenant general that year and served as Commanding General for the Second United States Army at Fort Meade, Maryland, until his retirement in 1956.

 Later life

 Parks became the executive director of the National Rifle Association in March 1956, a position he held until his death.
 He continued golfing and won the Mid-Atlantic Senior Golf Championship in Virginia Beach, Virginia, in 1957.
 Parks often went golfing with President Eisenhower, and at one time, Parks scored a hole in one while playing with him.
 Parks died on March 10, 1959, after a long illness at Walter Reed Army Hospital in Washington, D.C.
 He was buried at Arlington National Cemetery.

 Decorations

-Parks' awards included the Distinguished Service Medal (twice), the Legion of Merit, the Bronze Star, the Air Medal, and the Army Commendation Medal.
-He also received awards from foreign countries including the British Order of the Bath, and the Soviet Order of Kutuzov.
+Parks' awards included: the Distinguished Service Medal (twice), the Legion of Merit, the Bronze Star, the Air Medal, and the Army Commendation Medal.
+He also received awards from foreign countries including the British Order of the Bath, and the Soviet Order of Kutuzov First Class.